 Many people hide behind a pseudo-heart-centered spirituality, proclaiming to live in the ‘Kingdom of the Heart’.
 They preach all about compassion, love, and peace.
 Living inside a Disney-like fantasy world where all is magic and there are no negative feelings like shame, anger, or regret, they avoid confrontation at all costs.

 They OM, they chant, they go to healing circles, they sit in the front row of their meditation class.
 They go to yoga, reiki, they sing their hearts out at choir, and they try every new spiritual diet or fad.
 They look at you and even tell you, “see how heart-centered, loving and spiritual I am!”

 They send you their love, they send you their compassion, they even tell you that you’re loved.
-Some brave ones, even proclaim to love you.
+Some brave ones even proclaim to love you.
 They pride themselves as superior, more evolved because they are following their heart, or because they are speaking from their hearts.

-Living from the Heart is not for everybody.
+Living in the Kingdom of the Heart is not for everybody.
 It takes balls, courage, and determination.
 It takes saying what you’re most afraid of saying, facing what you’re most afraid of facing, and being who you’re most scared to be.

 From my heart to yours.